Close

 ADT is not guaranteed to detect 100% of falls, even with the optional fall detection button.
 Research from 2021 [5] Javier González-Cañete, Francisco and Casilari, Eduardo.
 A Feasibility Study of the Use of Smartwatches in Wearable Fall Detection Systems.
 Sensors.
 March 23, 2021.
 Found on the internet at https://www.mdpi.com/1424-8220/21/6/2254. and 2023 [6] Lee, Yongkuk, et al. Experimental Study: Deep Learning-Based Fall Monitoring among Older Adults with Skin-Wearable Electronics.
 Sensors.
 March 2023.
 Found on the internet at https://www.mdpi.com/1424-8220/23/8/3983. has found that fall detection is not as accurate in devices worn at the wrist as it is when a device is worn around your neck at chest level.
 No matter what company you decide to purchase a medical alert system from, medical alert systems with fall detection cannot guarantee protection from falls; they can only help get assistance to you when you fall or have another emergency.

-Using NCOA’s free Falls Free CheckUp, or consulting with a health care professional (such as a doctor, physical therapist, or occupational therapist who specializes in older adult care or falls prevention), can help assess your risk of falling.
-Christopher Norman, a geriatric nurse practitioner in New York state, suggested speaking with a healthcare professional via telehealth, an office visit, or a home visit.
+Using NCOA’s Falls Free CheckUp or consulting with a health care professional (such as a doctor, physical therapist, or occupational therapist who specializes in older adult care or falls prevention) can help assess your risk of falling.
+Christopher Norman, a geriatric nurse practitioner in New York state, suggested speaking with a healthcare professional via telehealth, or by scheduling an office or home visit.

 Fall prevention exercises